severalnines/docs/intro.rst

 .. [#f1]

     We are gradually in the process of migrating all functionalities in REST API to RPC interface.
-Kindly expect the REST API to be obselete in the near future.
+Kindly expect the REST API to obselete in the near future.